Vyral/base-template/_posts/2018-05-22-starter-and-trade-up-homes-are-in-high-demand.md

 **If you've been thinking about trading up to a luxury home, now might be the perfect time to do so.** The red-hot demand for starter and trade-up homes means you could sell your home for top dollar and at record speed.
 The limited price growth and greater inventory at the luxury end means **you could have your pick, and find a special, unique, and customized home** that perfectly suits your preferences.

-If you have any questions about the current (area) real estate market, don’t hesitate to give me a call or send me an email.
+If you have any questions about the current Palm Beach real estate market, don’t hesitate to give me a call or send me an email.
 I look forward to hearing from you soon.